-6. Wokingham has the responsibility for social care issues or is leading on the safeguarding
+6. Surrey has the responsibility for social care issues or is leading on the safeguarding

-7. The client is aged 16 or over
+7. The client is aged 16 or over (except young carers)

 8. I recognise it is my responsibility to send this referral securely in line with GDPR requirements